Home Therapy Assistance Dog Certification

 Once your email has been received, we will email you our Welcome and Information Pack which outlines all procedures of having a Disability Aid Dog or Home Therapy Assistance Dog.
 Once you have read and initialled each page in understanding of our procedures and is returned to our Head Office, an Application form will be sent to you with an Application fee of $75.00, non-refundable.
 When full application and fee received, as above, the next Board Meeting will decide your application.

 A formal course will be sent to you (Basic Canine Understanding) for you to become proficient in our training programs.
 This is nearly always done via emails and phone calls if not close to one of our trainers:

-Kingaroy - Nanango QLD (aprox 3 hours NW of Brisbane Airport)
+Kingaroy - Nanango QLD (approx 3 hours NW of Brisbane Airport)

-Rockingham Western Australia (aprox 1 hour South of Perth)
+Rockingham Western Australia (approx 1 hour South of Perth)

 HOW TO RECOGNISE A DAD WORKING DOG

 DO YOU TRAIN DOGS?

 No. This is done by the Guide Dog Organisations and Vision Australia.